MakeSchool-Tutorials/sa-2018-node-reddit/P02-Setting-Up-II-MongoDB/content.md

 In this section, we'll finish setting up our dev environment by installing and configuring our database.
 MongoDB is the database we'll be using, [mLab, Mongo Driver, Mongoose]

 [TODO: Introduction to MongoDB]
+[TODO: now adding users in this section]

 # mLab

-Rather than keeping our database on our local machines, we're going to use a DataBase-as-a-Service (DBaas) called mLab.
+Instead of keeping our database on our local machines, we're going to use a DataBase-as-a-Service (DBaas) called mLab.
 Storing our database on mLab's servers offers us two advantages:
 - First, it greatly simplifies the setup process [...]
 - Second, it gives us some handy tools for looking around inside our database [...]